ankitchamke/100-days-of-code/README.md

 - Searched for specific words in a file ("twinkle" in poem.txt)
 - Implemented a simple Hi-score tracking system using file I/O
 - Created an automated multiplication table generator from 2 to 20 and wrote each table to a separate file inside a tables/ folder

 ---

+### Day 16: June 21, 2025 (Saturday)
+**Today's Progress:**
+- Continued building the Blackjack game in JavaScript
+- Refactored game logic using startGame() and renderGame() functions
+- Practiced array usage to store cards and display them dynamically
+- Created a new card drawing function newCard() to update game state
+- Explored arrays further by storing and accessing work experience entries

+---